-The project site shares its east border with the Morongo Wash Special Provisions Area which lies within the Upper Mission Creek/Big Morongo Canyon Conservation Area.
+The Morongo Wash is located within 0.5 mile south of the project site.
+Based on preliminary design plans, the Proposed Project would not be constructed within the Morongo Wash Special Provisions Area which lies within the Upper Mission Creek/Big Morongo Canyon Conservation Area (ECORP 2017a).
 The Proposed Project would comply with the Land Use Adjacency Guidelines of the CVMSHCP.
 Therefore, the Proposed Project would be consistent with the provisions of the CVMSHCP (ECORP 2017a).
 No impact would occur.